 Even with these guidelines, no particular thinking routine is meant for only one part of a project.
 For example, “Chalk Talk” can be used to introduce and explore new ideas.
 While some teachers use it as a silent conversation in the launch to help generate questions for the need to know list and as a formative assessment of what students already know, other teachers have used it as a way to generate critique and feedback as highlighted in the table.

 When designing or implementing a PBL unit, the following questions help teachers identify which specific routine to use: “What kind of thinking do my students need to do with this content?
 How can I best engage them in that kind of thinking?”
 As students become more familiar with thinking routines, they will be empowered to be more intentional and independent in using them.
 That is the ultimate goal.
 One teacher summed up the relationship of Cultures of Thinking to Project Based Learning: “To have high quality PBL, we need to have a culture of high quality thinking.”

-Above are some examples of how teachers used thinking routines in their PBL units.
-(You can also see the document here for better viewing.)
+The chart above shows some examples of how teachers used thinking routines in their PBL units.
+(Here's a Google Doc version of the chart.)
 Remember, these are only some suggestions of how a routine may be embedded in the project path.
 What routine you choose depends on how you want your students to engage in the thinking.